hphelion/documentation/bindings.fog.block-storage.md

 ##Connecting to the Service## {#ConnectingtotheService}

-To connect to the HP Cloud BlockStorage Service, follow these steps:
+To connect to the HP Cloud Block Storage Service, follow these steps:

 1. Enter IRB